Research Coordinator Jobs in USA with Visa Sponsorship

 Pharmaceutical CROs Offer Volume Hiring and Visa Support

 IQVIA, PPD (Thermo Fisher), Covance (LabCorp), and Parexel manage thousands of clinical trials simultaneously and hire research coordinators in large numbers.
 While CROs are typically cap-subject for H-1B, their immigration teams have established filing processes.
-CROs also operate internationally, creating L-1 transfer opportunities for employees at overseas offices.
+CROs also operate internationally, creating L-1 visa transfer opportunities for employees at overseas offices.

 A Science Degree Is Essential for H-1B Classification